planetbeing/xpwn/README.markdown

 The most common use of the '-e' flag is to disable automatic activation, i.e.
 '-e "Phone Activation"'.
 Note that the double-quotes are necessary.

+-s allows you to specify the size of the system partition.
+This value is specified in megabytes (NOT mebibytes)

+-memory allows you to specify that memory instead of temporary files should be used whenever possible (no longer the default).

 -nowipe disables Apple's wiping of the NAND (user data), before proceeding with the restore.
 This allows the restore to happen much, much more quickly.